peterjewicz/peterjewicz.com/content/blog/using-clojure-spec-to-validate-api-routes.md

 ---

 I was recently working on an API and wanted to ensure that specific routes had a particular data structure before going further into the application.
-For that, I took a look at Clojure.spec which gives developers a good way to ensure consistency in map data.
+For that, I took a look at <a href="https://clojure.org/guides/spec" target="_blank">Clojure.spec</a> which gives developers a good way to ensure consistency in map data.

 There’s a lot of great stuff out there about spec, but I had a hard time finding a simple starter guide to handle what I was looking for.
 I’ve put this together as a very gentle intro to spec that only covers one use case for the tool.
 I won’t dive into some of the very cool testing stuff you can do with spec, but I do encourage you to read more about it as all the features are very interesting.

 Also, note that this example is only looking at the spec implementation and doesn’t do any sort of other checks on the data.
 In a production environment you should probably be doing additional checks or escaping on the data to ensure it’s not malicious.
 This example is simply checking that the data conforms to some specific types and values and nothing outside of that.

-Our Basic Api
+## Our Basic Api

 For this let’s create a very basic Person creating function.
 We want our Person to have the following attributes along with some basic types we want to enforce:

 ```clojure